GoldTeam443/LabData/README.md

 If you have made an error while editing a file and want to rewind to a previously committed version, type "git checkout -- [filename]"

+Type "git log" to see a log of everyone's previous commits.

 Type "git push" to push your changes.
 You will be prompted to log into Github.

 Now your changes should be synced with Github.